MicrosoftDocs/sdk-api/sdk-api-src/content/dot1x/ne-dot1x-onex_reason_code.md

 ### -field ONEX_PROFILE_EXPIRED_EXPLICIT_CREDENTIALS

 The saved user credentials have expired.
-This value can be returned if a profile was saved with credentials and the credentials subsequently expired (password expirarion after some period of time, for example).
+This value can be returned if a profile was saved with credentials and the credentials subsequently expired (password expiration after some period of time, for example).

 This value is supported on Windows 7 and on Windows Server 2008 R2 with the Wireless LAN Service installed.